cognitive-robotics-course/cram_lynxmotion_al5d/cram_lynxmotion_al5d_kinematics/README.md

 (in-package :al5d)

+(roslisp-utilities:startup-ros) ;This is a very important step which starts a node and creates the necessary publisher and subscribers to run the program.

 (defparameter *grasping-motion* (desig:a motion (type grasping) (distance 0.03))) ; Defines a motion designator for opening the gripper

 (perform-some-motion *grasping-motion*) ;Resolves a process modules and execute the necessary program